cllopes/reactathon/material/2_react/6_list_keys/readme.md

 The rendered result of this would be the epected list, but if you open the debug console you will see the following error:

-<cite>Warning: Each child in an array or iterator should have a unique "key" prop.</cite>
+__Warning: Each child in an array or iterator should have a unique "key" prop.__

 This is because we haven't provided React any `keys` for our list.

 ##### What are Keys?

-A `key` is a special string attributed added to list elements and it should be a unique way of identifying each element.
+A `key` is a special string attributed added to list elements and and it should be a **unique** way of identifying each element.

 ##### Why does React need Keys

 React uses these `keys` to identify which items have changed.
-This was if the list changes but only 1 element in the list actually differs from the previous list only that element will be updated.
+With proper keys, if the list changes but only 1 element actually differs from the previous list only that element will be updated.

 If no keys are provided each time anything in the list change React behaves as if ALL the elements have changed and will re-render them.